 Spark some interest

 Use an incentive.
 Provide value to make your visitors get in touch, by showing them what they gain by submitting their info.
-For instance, some subscriber benefits, e.g. exclusive promotions, coupon codes and more.
+For instance, some subscriber benefits, e.g. exclusive promotions, coupon codes, and more.

-Engage contact form UX principles
+Embrace UX principles

 When you design your contact form, make sure you keep the user’s journey in mind.
 Make it intuitive and group questions logically.
 Also, vertically, since users seem to prefer one-column forms.